Spol-RafaSoftware/FaceGraph/README.md

 Download
 --------
-Compiled program / source code can be donloaded [here](http://premun.kiba.cz/mff/FaceGraph/FaceGraph.zip);
+Compiled program / source code can be downloaded [here](http://premun.kiba.cz/mff/FaceGraph/FaceGraph.zip);

 How it works